 Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

-Opening hours: Friday and Saturday: 10:00 till 16:00 and by appointment.
+Opening hours: Friday and Saturday: 10 till 16 and also by appointment.

-Bamboo Catalog 2023
+Bamboo Catalog 2024

 Pricelist all Bamboos

-The newest species you can find in 'New'.
+The newest species you can find in 'New'. (http://www.kimmei.com/enieuws.html)

 Here you can find nearly all the species and varieties of Bamboo Nursery Kimmei.

 Not all of these species are always for sale.
+For availability check the pricelist or mail or call.

-Non-hardy species survive only if temperatures don't fall far below freezing, from 0/-8°C.
+Non-hardy species survive only if temperatures don't fall far below freezing, from 0/-8°C

-Hardy species can survive temperatures from -15/-20°C.
+Hardy species can survive temperatures from -15/-20°C

-Very hardy species can survive temperatures from -20/-25 °C.
+Very hardy species can survive temperatures from -20/-25°C

 Species with ▲ belong to 'Best Choice'.

-Species with are new or newer, ask for availability.
+Species with are newer, ask for availability.

 Species in 'thick green' are shown in an image.